 Produce quarterly data showing trends in both quantitative and qualitative health care metrics.

-By the end of the contract with Fannie Mae, COF expects to complete an analysis of the telehealth program.
+At the end of the contract with Fannie Mae, COF completed an analysis of the telehealth program.
 Over time, COF plans to expand the program to all residents of the property and to other Jonathon Rose Co. properties.
 They also plan to continue exploring opportunities to bill Medicare and Medicaid and other funding sources to reimburse for costs associated with the telehealth program.

 Community Opportunity Fund is a nonprofit organization dedicated to improving the lives of residents of affordable housing by providing access to health, social services, education, culture, employment, and recreation programs.
 They measure the results and use the data to shift public policy and funding toward the creation of communities of opportunity for all Americans.